MohammedRashad/Workshops-and-Talks/README.md

 # Workshops-and-Talks
-Materials Prepared for the most important workshops and sessions I gave during my career in Software
+Materials Prepared for the most important workshops and sessions I gave during my career in Software Engineering. ppts will be added soon.

-# Workshops List
+# Full List
 **2020 :**

 |  Name | Entity  | Type  |  Location |